Mar 25, 2022

 PREM is a probabilistic recognition system that cross-references past user interactions to attribute click-through conversion events for Android accurately.
 Privacy-first by design, PREM analyzes patterns in anonymous event metadata to uncover the most likely connection.
 These matches are only used where allowed under platform policies, and provide a significant improvement over point-in-time fingerprinting in accuracy and user privacy protection.

 Android adoption is growing and advertising investments on this platform are exploding globally.
-Branch is at the bleeding edge of understanding what is at stake with all the end-user privacy changes.
+Branch is at the bleeding edge of understanding what is at stake with all the end-user privacy changes with our industry-leading mobile linking platform (MLP) and mobile measurement partner (MMP) solutions.
 We are constantly monitoring the network-level attribution impact of the Android 12 related changes with our in-house data teams.
 We are also working closely with Google to navigate the impending changes on behalf of our customers, including the upcoming Privacy Sandbox developments.

-As always, we are eager to hear your questions, proactive strategic insights, and suggestions as we navigate the landscape together.
+As always, we are eager to hear your questions as well as provide proactive strategic insights and suggestions from our experience and that of other leaders, as we navigate the landscape together.

 To help you fuel cross-channel and cross-platform mobile growth, our team works hard to deliver the most current, relevant resources.